310mc/https-310mc.github.io-tl/source/_posts/climax/bystanders.md

 {% bubble Chiaki frown %}
 It’s time for the parents to let go, and for the children to be independent.
 It’s sad and distressing, but I believe it’s our responsibility to stay put.

-Well, to tell you the truth, though… I feel like I’m about to explode, trying to hold back the urge to take care of my juniors.
 {% endbubble %}

+{% bubble Chiaki awkward %}
+Well, to tell you the truth, though — I feel like I’m about to explode, trying to hold back the urge to take care of my juniors…
+{% endbubble %}

 {% bubble Kanata angry2 %}
 chiaki, stop [tapping] your foot. don’t you know that’s shameful~?
 {% endbubble %}

-{% bubble Kaoru v2 %}
+{% bubble Kaoru nod %}
-You’re such a mom, Kanata-kun.
+You really are like a mom, Kanata-kun, aren’t you?

 …Ah, sorry.
 Sakuma-san wants me to go see him for some reason, so I’m gonna head back to school.
 {% endbubble %}